freedomofpress/securedrop/docs/set_up_dtd.rst

 that you have all the hardware on hand.

 The easiest and recommended option for a *Data Transfer Device* is a USB drive.
-If you have a large team of journalists you may want to `create several <./onboarding.md>`__ of these.
+If you have a large team of journalists you may want to :doc:`create several <onboarding>` of these.
 Here we'll just walk through making one *Data Transfer Device*.
 Note: this process will destroy all data currently on the drive.
 You should probably use a new USB drive.